Leo Kanner: Other studies

 In 1949, Kanner published another notable study, "Problems of Nosology and Psychodynamics of Early Infantile Autism*."
 Kanner explored the issues surrounding "early infantile autism" as it moved from having a well-defined symptomatology to being ready for a place in psychiatric nosology.
 Kanner focused on how early infantile autism was related and unrelated to the "intrinsic nature" of other conditions such as dementia infantilis and childhood schizophrenia.
 While early infantile autism and childhood schizophrenia have virtually identical symptoms, Kanner argued that they differ in onset.
 Prior to the onset of childhood schizophrenia, there is a period of normal mental state.
 However, early infantile autism manifests itself essentially right after birth.
 Kanner reported that the babies with early infantile autism were unusually apathetic, did not respond normally to people, did not assume proper posture to be picked up, startled at anything that disrupts their isolation, and lacked responsiveness.
 Kanner raised doubts about the necessity of separating infantile autism entirely from the schizophrenias because it can be considered as "the earliest possible manifestation of childhood schizophrenia."
 Unlike his other studies, Kanner decided to focus closely on the adult parents of the children and found something an intriguing pattern.
 Most of the adult parents had extremely successful careers: scientists, college professors, artists, clergymen, and business executives.
 In fact, Kanner had trouble finding autistic children of unsophisticated parents.
 This sparked Kanner's curiosity about the attitudes of the parents and the relationship dynamic between the parents and the children.
 He found that most of the parents had unaffectionate, mechanical relationships with their autistic children and would oftentimes dismiss them entirely.
 Kanner concluded that this unaffectionate dynamic potentially causes the autistic children to turn away and "seek comfort in solitude."
-He even argued that the children's obsessive preoccupations and remarkable memory feats represent "a plea for parental approval."
+He even argued that the children's obsessive preoccupations and remarkable memory feats represent "a plea for parental approval," and gave the refrigerator mother hypothesis of autism its start by saying of the children, "They were kept neatly in refrigerators which did not defrost."